Contemporary-Physicslab/TN2985/chapters/rules.md

 **Millikan**

+In this historic experiment you will determine the elementary charge by emerging charged oil droplets between two charged plates.

 ## Schedule and deadlines
 When you enroll in the Introductory Laboratory Course you will receive a personal timetable.
 This timetable shows, amongst other things, the date of the lab safety test, the time and place of the experiments and the deadlines.
 If you fail the online safety test, you will not be allowed to take part in the rest of the course.